Listoc/freeCodeCampUniverse/README.md

    Also we created 2 bash scripts:
    * insert_data.sh - insert data to our DB from .csv file
    * queries.sh - print result of some SELECT queries to our DB ('Year and team name of all the champions' as example)
+3. Third project: 'Build a Salon Appointment Scheduler'

+   In this project we created DB for salon

+   We have following tables:
+   * customers
+   * appointments
+   * services

+   Also we created an interactive Bash program (salon.sh) that uses PostgreSQL to track the customers and appointments for our salon.